-- Responding to regulation – by closely understanding any changes the FCA makes to regulations, we make sure we’re ready for any changes in the types and numbers of complaints we receive.
+- Responding to regulation – by understanding any changes the FCA makes to regulations, we make sure we’re ready for any changes in the type and number of complaints we receive.

 - Information sharing – we share information with the FCA so that both organisations can work effectively.
 We also share any trends and common problems we see that could inform future regulation.

-Our joint memoranda of understanding provides a framework for how we work together.
+Our joint memorandum of understanding provides a framework for how we work together.

 Trade associations and local businesses

 Financial trade associations are founded and funded by businesses in the finance industry.
-We work with these organisations to:
+We work with these associations to:

 - share our knowledge

-- make sure that we’re aware of trends in the industry and issues that are affecting businesses and their customers
+- make sure we’re aware of trends in the industry and issues affecting businesses and their customers

 - improve our understanding of the needs of businesses and customers